gerardroche/sublime-phpunit/README.md

 ## Custom commands

 Aside from the main commands out-of-the-box, you can create your own custom test commands.
-The commands `phpunit_test_suite`, `phpunit_test_file`, `phpunit_test_nearest` accept any CLI option accepted by PHPUnit, for example:
+The commands `phpunit_test_suite`, `phpunit_test_file`, `phpunit_test_nearest` accept any CLI option accepted by PHPUnit:

 ```
 // Key Binding to run two specific test suites